-As previously stated, the parcel acquisition is being considered for potentially the primary use of water storage, so this policy does not apply to this acquisition.
+As previously stated, the parcel acquisition is primarily for water storage and this policy does not apply to this acquisition.
 Nevertheless, this parcel was initially purchased by MCRPD for a recreational golf course and active recreational uses that included a long public participation process.
-Furthermore, if the City Council decides to develop any recreational facilities on the site in the future, it would be obligated to include an extensive public participation process for the site selection (within the 600 acre site), design and planning.
+Furthermore, if the City Council decides to develop any recreational facilities on the site in the future, it would be obligated to include an extensive public participations process for the site selection (within the 600 acre site), design and planning.